Magnetic particles allow drugs to be released at precise times and in specific areas.

 The drug carriers were engineered to be stable inside the body at the normal body temperature of 37 degrees Celsius, but able to release their payload of drugs at a temperature of 42 degrees.
 “So we have a magnetic switch for drug delivery,” and that amount of heat is small enough “so that you don’t cause thermal damage to tissues,” says Anikeeva, who holds appointments in the departments of Materials Science and Engineering and the Brain and Cognitive Sciences.

 In principle, this technique could also be used to guide the particles to specific, pinpoint locations in the body, using gradients of magnetic fields to push them along, but that aspect of the work is an ongoing project.
-For now, the researchers have been injecting the particles directly into the target locations, and using the magnetic fields to control the timing of drug releases.
+For now, the researchers have been injecting the particles directly into the target locations, and using magnetic fields to control the timing of drug releases.
 “The technology will allow us to address the spatial aspect,” Anikeeva says, but that has not yet been demonstrated.

 This could enable very precise treatments for a wide variety of conditions, she says.
-“Many brain disorders are characterized by erroneous activity of certain cells.
+“Many brain disorders are characterized by the erroneous activity of certain cells.
 When neurons are too active or not active enough, that manifests as a disorder, such as Parkinson’s, or depression, or epilepsy.”
-If a medical team wanted to deliver a drug to a specific patch of neurons and at a particular time, such as when an onset of symptoms is detected, without subjecting the rest of the brain to that drug, this system “could give us a very precise way to treat those conditions,” she says.
+If a medical team wanted to deliver a drug to a specific patch of neurons at a particular time, such as when an onset of symptoms is detected, without subjecting the rest of the brain to that drug, this system “could give us a very precise way to treat those conditions,” she says.

 Rao says that making these nanoparticle-activated liposomes is actually quite a simple process.
 “We can prepare the liposomes with the particles within minutes in the lab,” she says, and the process should be “very easy to scale up” for manufacturing.
 And the system is broadly applicable for drug delivery: “we can encapsulate any water-soluble drug,” and with some adaptations, other drugs as well, she says.

-One key to developing this system was perfecting and calibrating a way of making liposomes of a highly uniform size and composition.
+One key to developing this system was perfecting and calibrating a way of making liposomes of highly uniform size and composition.
 This involves mixing a water base with the fatty acid lipid molecules and magnetic nanoparticles and homogenizing them under precisely controlled conditions.
-Anikeeva compares it to shaking a bottle of salad dressing to get the oil and vinegar mixed, but controlling the timing, direction and strength of the shaking to ensure a precise mixing.
+Anikeeva compares it to shaking a bottle of salad dressing to get the oil and vinegar mixed, but controlling the timing, direction, and strength of the shaking to ensure a precise mixing.

-Anikeeva says that while her team has focused on neurological disorders, as that is their specialty, the drug delivery system is actually quite general and could be applied to almost any part of the body, for example to deliver cancer drugs, or even to deliver painkillers directly to an affected area instead of delivering them systemically and affecting the whole body.
+Anikeeva says that while her team has focused on neurological disorders, as that is their specialty, the drug delivery system is actually quite general and could be applied to almost any part of the body, for example, to deliver cancer drugs, or even to deliver painkillers directly to an affected area instead of delivering them systemically and affecting the whole body.
 “This could deliver it to where it’s needed, and not deliver it continuously,” but only as needed.

 Because the magnetic particles themselves are similar to those already in widespread use as contrast agents for MRI scans, the regulatory approval process for their use may be simplified, as their biological compatibility has largely been proven.